 Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 A modern economy has many different types of industries.
 However, an economic analysis of the different firms or industries within an economy is simplified by first segregating them into different models based on the amount of competition within the industry.
 There are 4 basic market models: pure competition, monopolistic competition, oligopoly, and pure monopoly.
-Because the competition among the last 3 categories is limited, these market models are often referred to as imperfect competition.
+Because market competition among the last 3 categories is limited, these market models imply imperfect competition.

 A pure monopoly has pricing power within the market.
 There is only one supplier who has significant market power and determines the price of its product.
 A pure monopoly faces little competition because of high barriers to entry, such as high initial costs, or because the company has acquired significant market influence through network effects, such as Facebook, for instance.